-MKET is a small Trust of 4 schools whose Trustees meet as a Board 4 times a year in accordance with the Trusts Articles and in excess of the Governance Handbook recommended minimum of 3 times a year.
+MKET is a small Trust of 4 schools whose Trustees meet as a Board 5 times a year in accordance with the Trusts Articles and in excess of the Governance Handbook recommended minimum of 3 times a year.
 Additional Extraordinary General meetings may also take place.
-The Board has Trustee representatives from all of the Trusts Academies who are Chairs of their Local Governing Bodies.
+The Board Trustee representatives from all of the Trusts Academies who are Chairs of their Local Governing Bodies.
+This structure was moved away from during the year further to the NGA governance review recommendation to ensure full impartiality of the Board.
 These meet separately from the main Board, 3 times a year at each school, where they consider all local matters including financial and compliance in accordance with the Trusts scheme of delegation.